Conditions for successful data assimilation: The effective dimension of linear Gaussian data assimilation problems

-These upper bounds imply that the sum of the eigenvalues squared of the steady state covariance matrix $P$, i.e. its Frobenius norm, determines the mean and variance of the distance of a sample from the most likely state, i.e. the spread of the samples in the state space.
-We thus define the \emph{effective dimension} of the Gaussian data assimilation problem defined by equations~(\ref{model}) and~(\ref{data}) to be the Frobenius norm of $P$, $||P ||_F = \sqrt{\sum \lambda_j^2}$.
+For the reminder of this section we will investigate conditions for successful data assimilation by studying conditions on the errors in the model (\ref{model}), represented by the covariance matrix~$Q$, and conditions on the errors in the data (\ref{data}), represented by the covariance matrix $R$, that lead to a moderate effective dimension.

-Note that this effective dimension is different from the definitions in \cite{Bickel,Bickel2,BickelBootstrap,Snyder}, which are defined in connection with specific particle filters.
-The effective dimension defined here is independent of a data assimilation technique; it is a characteristic of the model~(\ref{model}) and data stream~(\ref{data}).
-We expect the effective dimension to be bounded in practice and corroborate this point in the next two sections.
+Finally, we point out that the effective dimension defined above is different from the effective dimensions defined in \cite{Bickel,Bickel2,BickelBootstrap,Snyder}, which came up in connection with specific particle filters.
+The effective dimension defined here is defined from the posterior pdf and, thus, is independent of a data assimilation technique; it is a characteristic of the model~(\ref{model}) and data stream~(\ref{data}).
+However, since we consider the posterior pdf of linear Gaussian data assimilation problems (for which the Kalman formalism gives the answer), our analysis is valid only for such models.
+We discuss the limitations of our analysis in more detail in section \ref{sec:limitation}.

-Finally we want to point out that we study the posterior pdf (the pdf of $x$ conditioned on the data); this pdf can be calculated with the Kalman filter formulas, which however are valid only for linear Gaussian models as in (\ref{model}) and (\ref{data}).
-Nonlinear or non-Gaussian models are not discussed here, but we mention the limitations of our analysis in more detail in section \ref{sec:limitation}.